janboddez/share-on-mastodon/README.md

 # Share on Mastodon
 Automatically share WordPress posts on [Mastodon](https://joinmastodon.org/).
-You choose which Post Types are shared—though sharing can still be disabled on a per-post basis.

 Custom formatting is done through filter hooks rather than the options page UI, and requires some familiarity with PHP.
 (Always here to help, though!)
 Benefits are things like infinite flexibility, _version control_, and, frankly, less code for me to maintain.